Antoniorios17/Antoniorios17/README.md

 🔭 DevOps tools in my skillset are Git, Jenkins, Github actions, DataDog, Terraform, Docker, Kubernetes, Bash and Python scripting.

-👨🏾‍🎓 Certifications: AWS Cloud Practitioner, CompTIA A+, CompTIA Network+, Google IT Support Professional, Google Data Analytics 👉🏽https://www.credly.com/users/antoniorios17
+👨🏾‍🎓 Certifications: AWS Solutions Architect, Terraform Associate, AWS Cloud Practitioner, CompTIA A+, CompTIA Network+, Google IT Support Professional, Google Data Analytics 👉🏽https://www.credly.com/users/antoniorios17

 🎯 My Goal is to gain experience in the DevOps field, support and contribute to as many projects as possible.